 Can You Still Make Money From Matched Betting?

-The answer is a qualified yes.
-It is qualified for two reasons.
-The first is that since I started matched betting around four years ago I have had my account restricted (or gubbed, as we say in the business) by many online bookmakers.
+There are two main reasons.
+The first is that since I started matched betting around six years ago I have had my account restricted (or gubbed, as we say in the business) by many online bookmakers.
 That obviously makes it harder to take advantage of the offers matched bettors need in order to generate their guaranteed profits.

-My second reason is that over the last two years, with many sporting events cancelled due to the pandemic, there were fewer matched betting opportunities.
-Thankfully that is changing now as we come out of the pandemic and normal life (more or less) is returning.
-Even so, bookies are more cautious and wary than they once were, and offers are thinner on the ground.
+My second reason is that during the pandemic, with many sporting events cancelled, there were far fewer matched betting opportunities.
+Thankfully that is behind us now and normal life (more or less) has resumed.
+Even so, the bookies are more cautious than they once were, and offers are somewhat thinner on the ground.

-So yes, in recent months I have started matched betting again, though in a low-key way.
+I still do a small amount of matched betting but keep it very low-key.
 There are only a few good online bookmakers I can now use, and I’d like to go on flying under their radar for as long as possible before they ban me!

-If you are new to matched betting – or have let it fall by the wayside recently – I do still recommend it.
-But be aware that it may not be quite as profitable as it once was.
+If you are new to matched betting – or have let it fall by the wayside – then as stated above I do still recommend it.
+But be aware that it may not be quite as profitable as it was pre-Covid.

 What is Matched Betting?